Newly revised PAS 2050 poised to boost international efforts to carbon footprint products

 The revised standard, sponsored by Government, reflects advances in theoretical knowledge and the practical experience of PAS 2050’s far-reaching international user community.

-The revision to PAS 2050 - Specification for the assessment of the life cycle greenhouse gas emissions of goods and services - was developed through extensive consultation with international stakeholders, and continues to provide a comprehensive and consistent framework for carbon footprinting of goods and services that can be applied to any product, by organisations of all types and regardless of geographic location.
+The revision to PAS 2050 - Specification for the assessment of the life cycle greenhouse gas emissions of goods and services - was developed through extensive consultation with international stakeholders, and continues to provide a comprehensive and consistent framework for carbon footprinting of goods and services that can be applied to any product, by organizations of all types and regardless of geographic location.

 The revisions make the PAS 2050 methodology more relevant and accessible to a wider range of businesses by addressing key queries and issues raised by the PCF community, as well as the experiences of users since the standard’s publication in October 2008.
 Some of the significant changes arising from the review are: provision for the development and application of ‘supplementary requirements’ to enable more specific greenhouse gas emissions assessment within sectors or product groups; the inclusion of emissions from biogenic sources (e.g. biomass); and greater clarity on the treatment of recyclable material.